 UN Yemen envoy says redeployment in Hodeida slow but sure

-CAIRO (AP) — The U.N. envoy to Yemen says the redeployment of rival factions in the key port city of Hodeida is "slow" but will happen.
+CAIRO (AP) — The U.N. envoy to Yemen said Thursday the redeployment of rival factions in the key port city of Hodeida is "slow" but will happen.

 Hodeida is the main entry point for aid to Yemen, where nearly four years of war has spawned the world's worst humanitarian crisis.